pharmaverse/ggsurvfit/README.md

     (e.g. `add_confidence_interval()`, `add_risktable()`, etc.) is
     written as a proper ggplot2
     [‘geom’](https://ggplot2.tidyverse.org/reference/index.html),
-    meaning that the package functions can be woven with ggplot2 functions seamlessly.
-You don’t need to learn how to style the plot within the ggsurvfit functions: you may rely on the suite ggplot2 functions you have already learned.
+    meaning the package functions can be woven with ggplot2 functions seamlessly.
+You don’t need to learn how to style the plot within the ggsurvfit functions: rather, rely on the suite of ggplot2 functions you already know.

 -   **Publishable Legends:** Raw variable names do not appear in the figure legend, e.g. `"sex=Female"`.